 We provide traders with electricity at an extra charge of £6 for up to 1400w and £12 for up to 2800w.
 Details of equipment and exact wattage must be provided before trading, and 2800w is the maximum we can offer to any individual trader.

-The market dates for 2018 can be found here.
+The market dates for 2023 can be found here.
 Current trading hours for daytime Saturday markets are 10am to 4pm.
-Friday night markets tend to trade from 5pm to 9pm.
 On Saturday markets, traders can arrive to set up from 8am but must be ready by 9.45am.
 It is a strict condition of booking that traders MUST stay until 4pm when the market closes.
 It is not fair to other traders, or to the customers who visit the market, for traders to leave early.

-- What happens if I haven’t paid my stall fee by the market date?
+What happens if I haven’t paid my stall fee in time?

 When you receive confirmation of your bookings, you may spot that some dates have ‘WAITING LIST’ next to them.
 There are several reasons why you may have been placed on a waiting list – the market you booked for may be full, there may be traders booked in for that day whose products are close enough to your own as to be likely to diminish your trade.
 If we receive any cancellations, we will make it a priority to contact traders on the waiting list with as much notice as possible.